forium-co/forium-obsidian/Philosophy.md

-Forium at its later stage should be a place for everyone to experience a feeling of community.
+Forium should be a place for everyone to experience a feeling of community.

 But, Forium in itself doesn't exist.
 It exists to let people design their life and ideas.
 Think of it being like Wordpress but for communities & forums.